iThiemann/reos_nginx_demo_ansible/README.md

 # Ansible: Configure Azure NGINX Server

-This README explains how to run the Ansible playbook **using the proper role structure** that we outlined:
+This README explains how to run the Ansible playbook using the role structure that we outlined:

 ```
 ansible/